GRAAL-Research/poutyne/docs/source/examples/introduction.rst

 In this example, we train a simple fully-connected network and a simple convolutional network on MNIST.
 First, we train it by coding our own training loop as the PyTorch library expects of us to.
 Then, we use Poutyne to simplify our code.

+Let's import all the needed packages.

 .. code-block:: python

-    # Import the package needed.
     import math

     import matplotlib.pyplot as plt